DecipherNow/synonyms/README.md

 docker run --publish 8080:8080 --rm deciphernow/synonyms
 ```

 This will run the `deciphernow/synonyms` image in a container, publishing internal port 8080 on external port 8080, and clean up the container filesystem upon exit.
+Use `deciphernow/synonyms:min` to run the minimal image instead.

 Usage
 -----